goodbards-ai/goodbards-documentation/docs/pages/guides/user-guide.md

 # 🧭 User Guide

 Welcome to the **Good Bards User Guide** — your step-by-step path to mastering the platform.
-Whether you're a new user or need a refresher, this guide walks you through the key features and workflows.
+Whether you're a new user or need a refresher, this guide walks you through the key features.

 ---